Defra-Data-Science-Centre-of-Excellence/sgapi/README.md

 sgApi provides a simple wrapper around the NOMIS and Open Geography Portal APIs.

-The key functionality offered is:
+The key functions are:

-1. Takes a geometry and returns the constituencies in contact with that shape
+1. get_boundaries.R - takes a geometry and returns the constituencies in contact with that shape
 2. Allows lookups between commonly used boundary scales
 3. Returns results from queries of datasets
 4. Returns overview of tables